History of Hungary: Roman rule

 Prior to the invasions, the Romans maintained friendly relations and traded with the locals.
 The Roman Empire conquered the territory of modern-day Hungary in multiple waves.
-Between 35 and 8 BC, Augustus and his son Tiberius fought the Pannonians for the Drava-Sava region, crushing the Scordisci and some rebellious tribes further south—adding the acquired territories to Illyricum province for now.
+Between 35 and 8 BC, Augustus and his son Tiberius fought the Pannonians for the Drava-Sava region, crushing the Scordisci and some rebellious tribes further south—adding the acquired territories to Illyricum province.
 Following these successes the tribes in Transdanubia surrendered without opposition.
-Temporarily the Danube was also exceeded, but the recent arrival of the Iazyges and another uprising forced the Romans to consolidate their gains at the river border.
+Temporarily the Danube was also exceeded, but the arrival of the Iazyges and another uprising forced the Romans to consolidate their gains at the river border.
 Soon the province of Pannonia formed.
 Its first city became Emona, modern-day Ljubljana.
 Other important Latin settlements were Sirmium (Sremska Mitrovica), Savaria (Szombathely), Siscia (Sisak) and Poetovio (Ptuj).
 Road building started in a high pace: the Danubian road network made sailing in the river possible.
 During the Marcomannic Wars, Pannonia suffered devastation by a powerful alliance of barbaric peoples led by the Marcomanni, but after they were defeated, an age of prosperity started.

 The Dacians to the east reunited under Decebalus, harassing the limes, the Roman frontier defense system.
-Trajan, who achieved the greatest territorial extent of the empire, totally defeated them in two wars and established the province of Dacia.
-Decebalus himself committed suicide.
+Trajan, who achieved the greatest territorial extent of the empire, defeated them in two wars (98–117) and established the province of Dacia in 106.
+Decebalus committed suicide.
 Latin, Greek and Asiatic colonists settled on the decimated indigenous people, establishing Ulpia Traiana, Napoca (Cluj-Napoca), Apulum (Alba Iulia), Porolissum (Mirșid) and Potaissa (Turda) among others.
 They heavily exploited the gold and silver mines of Transylvania.
-Finally, the southward movement of the Germanic Goths forced Emperor Aurelian to evacuate the province.
+Finally, the southward movement of the Germanic Goths forced Emperor Aurelian to evacuate the province in 271.

-After a long period of secure Roman rule, from the 320's Pannonia was again in frequent war with the East Germanic and Sarmatian peoples to the north and east.
+After a long period of secure Roman rule, from the 320s Pannonia was in frequent war with the East Germanic and Sarmatian peoples to the north and east.
 Both the Vandals and the Goths marched through the province, causing huge destruction.
 After the division of the Roman Empire, Pannonia remained under the rule of the Western Roman Empire, although the district of Sirmium was actually more in the sphere of influence of the East.
 As the Latin population of the province fled from the continuous barbarian incursions, Hunnic groups began to appear on the verge of the Danube.
 Under King Rugila, the nomads settled the Great Hungarian Plain, pushing the border guarding peoples westward, but stopping them from reaching Italy in exchange for the transfer of Eastern Pannonia.
 In 433, Aëtius played the western part too into Attila's hand for suppressing the Burgundians.